finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

     as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the portfolio access metadata. (optional)

     try:
-        # [EARLY ACCESS] GetPortfolioMetadata: Get access metadata rules for a portfolio
+        # GetPortfolioMetadata: Get access metadata rules for a portfolio
         api_response = await api_instance.get_portfolio_metadata(scope, code, effective_at=effective_at, as_at=as_at)
         print("The response of PortfoliosApi->get_portfolio_metadata:\n")
         pprint(api_response)